ShawnLess/TBD/docs/index.md

 to specific domain and thus gains huge efficiency while maintains the progammbility.

-Due to the emerging computation workloads like the baseband processing for LTE, neural network processing for Deep Learning, and High resulotion image processing etc, ASIP is becoming very popular.
+Due to the emerging computation workloads like the baseband processing for LTE, neural network processing for Deep Learning, and High resolution image processing etc, ASIP is becoming very popular.

 Many companies began to develope they own ASIPs, like the Google TPU&amp;IPU and other numerous AI chips.
 Nevertheless, building a ASIP toolchain from scratch is time consuming